Clinical and Patient Resources

 Urogynecology Questionnaires

-This collection of urogynecology questionnaires for health care professionals to use with their patients was developed by Jocelyn Fitzgerald, MD and being shared as a resource through AUGS.
+This collection of urogynecology questionnaires, for health care professionals to use with their patients, was developed by Jocelyn Fitzgerald, MD and is being shared as a resource through AUGS.

 Pelvic Floor Health: Your Guide to Pregnancy and Postpartum Care